Welcome to Geo Engine Docs

 Inputs

-The Expression operator expects one rater input with at most 8 bands.
+The Expression operator expects one raster input with at most 8 bands.

 ParameterType